As an Amazon Associate I earn from qualifying purchases.

 Range and Battery Life

-Regarding golf cart vs. LSV, one of the key differences is their range and battery life.
+Regarding golf carts vs. LSV, one of the key differences is their range and battery life.
 Golf carts are typically powered by a lead-acid battery, providing up to 20 miles of range on a single charge.
 This is usually sufficient for use on a golf course or in a small community.

 LSVs, on the other hand, are equipped with more powerful lithium-ion batteries that can provide a range of up to 100 miles on a single charge.
 This makes them ideal for longer commutes or use in larger communities.